cabaceira/ps-event-interfaces-app/README.md

 |:-----------|:------------:|------------:|
 | A new room is created       |    IPostRoomCreate      |        executePostRoomCreate |

-In this example we are constructing a log ouput as per the method below.
+In this example, we are constructing a log output as per the method below.

     public executePostRoomCreate(room: IRoom, read: IRead, http: IHttp, persistence: IPersistence, modify: IModify): Promise<void> {
         console.debug(' ************************************************* ');